 In South Dakota, drivers can save on their premiums by comparing insurance quotes from different carriers.
 The cost of car insurance can vary based on several factors, including your driving history and the model of your car.
 Comparing multiple options allows you to find the right policy at an affordable price.

-Compare the best car insurance options in South Dakota by getting quotes from different insurance companies.
+Begin your search for the top car insurance policy in South Dakota by getting quotes from multiple insurance providers and comparing them.

-In the table below, see an overview of various car insurance companies in South Dakota, along with their average annual premiums.
+Below is a breakdown of car insurance companies in South Dakota and their average annual premiums.

 CompanyState Minimum50/100/50100/300/100